collinedwa/scholarly-literature-search/README.md

 ### Live site:
 https://scholarly-literature-search.azurewebsites.net/

+It may take some time to load initially depending on whether the app has been idle for an extended period.

 ### Localized instance:
 Ensure all requirements are met and use a cli to enter "flask run" in the directory (ctrl+c to end session when done)